NSHipster/articles/2020-04-13-contact-tracing.md

 Apple's CEO, Tim Cook, promises that
 ["Contact tracing can help slow the spread of COVID-19 and can be done without compromising user privacy."](https://twitter.com/tim_cook/status/1248657931433693184).
-The specifications accompanying Friday's announcement show how that's possible.
+The specifications accompanying the announcement show how that's possible.

 Let's take them in turn,